pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Free DockerHub accounts support the use of a single private repository, so you may have to delete an existing private repository in order to create a new one for your Pega docker installation image.

-15. From your Powershell running with Administrator privileges, use the docker command to push the new image to your new private repository:
+15. From your PowerShell running with Administrator privileges, use the docker command to push the new image to your new private repository:

 `$ docker push <your-dockerbug-ID>/pega-installer`